 The ultimate goal will be improved health, sanitary and hygiene conditions of the children, teachers and support staff of the school.
 This will also result in improved standards of academic performance.

-The project is located in Masaka, and the majority of the population practice peasantry agriculture.
+The project is located in Masaka, Uganda, and the majority of the population practice peasantry agriculture.
 The area has been devastated by AIDS, living behind trails of orphans and child headed households.

 St, John Paul Mugwanya Complex day and boarding primary school has an average population of 564 pupils, 322 of whom are girls and 242 boys.
 Half of the population of the school are orphans from extremely poor families.